HOME • SEARCH • EMAIL • ABOUT

 - In the Philippines, tops eaten as vegetable, particularly by the Ilocanos who call it "saluyut."

-Young fresh leaves eaten as vegetable in various parts of the world - Bangladesh, Middle East, Africa, SE asia.
+Young fresh leaves eaten as vegetable in various parts of the world - Bangladesh, Middle East, Africa, SE Asia.

 - In Bengal, where it is considered a tonic, leaves are used as a condiment, commonly added to the daily diet of rice.